tejas3005/Minikube-Using-Ingress/README.md

 Welcome to the Minikube Ingress Demonstration repository!
 This project provides a simple and hands-on demonstration of setting up and using Ingress with Minikube, allowing you to easily expose and access your Kubernetes services.

-Step 1:  Setting up Environment on github codespace
+Setting up Environment on github codespace

+Step 1: Click on codespace and create a new codespace

 ![image](https://github.com/tejas3005/Minikube-Using-Ingress/assets/48887643/baa96a66-071b-4b77-9cae-992404c3b43b)

+Step 2: click on search & type > dev and select

 ![image](https://github.com/tejas3005/Minikube-Using-Ingress/assets/48887643/e7055354-ce2a-4f8f-ba04-44e90cdfb8f9)